-Lagos plays host to Capacity-building for military prosecutors to address the most serious and complex crimes under Nigerian criminal law.
+Lagos played host to Capacity-building for military prosecutors to address the most serious and complex crimes under Nigerian criminal law.

-From 28-30 June, Wayamo will organise a capacity-building workshop for military investigators and prosecutors on ‘STRENGTHENING JUSTICE AND ACCOUNTABILITY IN NIGERIA’ at the Southern Sun Hotel Ikoyi in Lagos.
+From 28-30 June, Wayamo organised a capacity-building workshop for military investigators and prosecutors on ‘STRENGTHENING JUSTICE AND ACCOUNTABILITY IN NIGERIA’ at the Southern Sun Hotel Ikoyi in Lagos (see programme).

-The three-day workshop is organised by the Wayamo Foundation, the International Nuremberg Principles Academy and the Africa Group for Justice and Accountability and will be opened by General Yusuf Shalangwa, the Director of Legal Services of the Nigerian Army.
+The three-day workshop was organised by the Wayamo Foundation, the International Nuremberg Principles Academy and the Africa Group for Justice and Accountability and was opened by General Yusuf Shalangwa, the Director of Legal Services of the Nigerian Army.

 This June workshop is the first training session for Nigerian military investigators and prosecutors.